ParryPee/RexTunes/README.md

 # RexTunes

-A simple Discord music bot that plays songs from YouTube in your voice channels.
+A simple Discord music bot that plays songs from YouTube and Spotify playlists in your voice channels.

 ## Features

 - Play songs from YouTube by title or URL
+- Play entire Spotify playlists with a single command
 - Queue system for multiple songs
 - Basic playback controls (pause, resume, skip)
 - Clean and simple slash command interface